Check Rates and Availability

 How do I get there from the airports?

-What’s the surrounding neighbourhood like?
+What’s the surrounding neighborhood like?

 Ginza and Yurakucho are on your doorstep, so there’s no shortage of shopping, entertainment, food and culture.
-There are plenty of convenience stores near the hotel too – if you need any quick supplies.
+There are plenty of convenience stores near the hotel too, if you need any quick supplies.

 What points of interest are within walking distance of the hotel?